Dingras: History

 On January 27, 2000, Mayor Robert Castro was forcibly removed from his office by the police due to defying orders from the regional trial court issued nine days prior to step down after losing an electoral contest to Oswaldo Parado, who was found to have won the 1998 mayoral race by over 370 votes.

 Through Presidential Proclamation 680, September 20, 2024 was declared a special non-working day as tribute to Josefa Llanes Escoda, a World War II heroine and the Girl Scouts of the Philippines founder.

 Geography

 The Municipality of Dingras has a total area of 17,962 hectares, ranking 8th in size among the 23 municipalities and cities in the province.
 It accounts for practically 5.2% of the total land area of Ilocos Norte and corresponding percentage to the municipal area composed of 31 barangays.
 Six are on the Poblacion and 25 in the rural area.
-Out of the total area 6,305 hectares is devoted to rice and corn production.
-Other non-productive areas are devoted to livestock production, swine production and other livelihood projects.
-Most of the population are engaged in farming as the primary source of income.

 Dingras is situated 18.07 km from the provincial capital Laoag, and 487.99 km from the country's capital city of Manila.